Friday 4 March from 19.00 and Saturday 5 March from 12.00, 2011

 Access All Areas has been developed with the support of an artists’ advisory group – Tonny A, Katherine Araniello, Bobby Baker, Pete Edwards, Mat Fraser, Catherine Long, Maria Oshodi, Jenny Sealey and Aaron Williamson.

-Building on the achievements and findings of the first series, Restock Rethink Reflect Two: Live Art and Disability is made up of a number of initiatives including the Access All Areas programme and a significant new publication/resource planned for late 2011/2012.
+Building on the achievements and findings of the first series, Restock Rethink Reflect Two: Live Art and Disability is made up of a number of initiatives including the Access All Areas programme and a significant new publication planned for 2012.